FusionCache/docs/docs/api-metrics.md

 To receive metrics, set `"_metrics":true` in the query object - at the same level as the <RootClassName>, **not** inside the root class because not all queries have a root class name:

-With this attribute set to true, an `_metrics` object is appended to the response - it is not nested in the `_RSP`.
+With this attribute set to true, an `_metrics` object is appended to the response - it is not a child of the `_RSP`, it is sibling a (example below).

 <br/>